mfornace/rebind/README.md

 - Python 2.7+ or 3.3+

 ### Python
 Run `pip install -e .` in the directory where setup.py is.
-Module `cpy.cli` is included for command line.
+Module `cpy.cli` is included for command line usage.
-It can be run directly as a script or imported from your own script.
+It can be run directly as a script `python -m cpy.cli ...` or imported from your own script.
+The `cpy` python package is pure Python, so you can also import it without installing if it's in your `$PYTHONPATH`.

 ### CMake
 Use CMake function `cpy_module` to make a CMake target for the given library.
 Define `-DCPY_PYTHON={my python executable}` or `-DCPY_PYTHON_INCLUDE={include folder for python}` to customize.